Harry Flashman: Character

 Flashman is a large man, 6 ft 2 in tall and close to 13 stone (about 180 pounds or 82 kg).
 In Flashman and the Tiger, he mentions that one of his grandchildren has black hair and eyes, resembling him in his younger years.
-His dark colouring frequently enabled him to pass (in disguise) for a Pashtun.
+His dark colouring frequently enabled him to pass, in disguise, for a Pashtun.
 He claims only three natural talents: horsemanship, facility with foreign languages, and fornication.
-He becomes an expert cricket-bowler, but only through hard effort (he needed sporting credit at Rugby School, and feared to play rugby football).
-He can also display a winning personality when he wants to, and is very skilled at flattering those more important than himself without appearing servile.
+He becomes an expert cricket-bowler, but only through hard effort.
+He needed sporting credit at Rugby School, and feared to play rugby football.
+He can display a winning personality when he wants to, and is very skilled at flattering those more important than himself without appearing servile.

 As he admits in the Papers, Flashman is a coward, who will flee from danger if there is any way to do so, and has on some occasions collapsed in funk.
 He has one great advantage in concealing this weakness: when he is frightened, his face turns red, rather than white, so that observers think he is excited, enraged, or exuberant—as a hero ought to be.

 After his expulsion from Rugby School for drunkenness, the young Flashman looks for an easy life.
 He has his wealthy father buy him an officer's commission in the fashionable 11th Regiment of Light Dragoons.
 The 11th, commanded by Lord Cardigan, later involved in the Charge of the Light Brigade, has just returned from India and are not likely to be posted abroad soon.
 Flashman throws himself into the social life that the 11th offered and becomes a leading light of Canterbury society.
-In 1840 the regiment is converted to Hussars with an elegant blue and crimson uniform, which assists Flashman in attracting female attention for the remainder of his military career.
+In 1840, the regiment is converted to Hussars with an elegant blue and crimson uniform, which assists Flashman in attracting female attention for the remainder of his military career.

 A duel with another officer over a French courtesan leads to his being temporarily stationed in Paisley, Scotland.
 There he meets and deflowers Elspeth Morrison, daughter of a wealthy textile manufacturer, whom he has to marry in a "shotgun wedding" under threat of a horsewhipping by her uncle.
 But marriage to the daughter of a mere businessman forces his transferral from the snobbish 11th Hussars.
 He is sent to India to make a career in the army of the East India Company.
 Unfortunately, his language talent and his habit of flattery bring him to the attention of the Governor-General.
-The Governor does him the (very much unwanted) favour of assigning him as aide to General Elphinstone in Afghanistan.
+The Governor does him the very much unwanted favour of assigning him as aide to General Elphinstone in Afghanistan.